Breteuil, Oise

-Breteuil (/fr/) or Breteuil-sur-Noye (/fr/, literally Breteuil on Noye) is a commune in the Oise department in northern France.
+Breteuil (/fr/; Picard: Berteul) or Breteuil-sur-Noye (/fr/, literally Breteuil on Noye) is a commune in the Oise department in northern France.

 It is located in the Noye valley.

 Law of Breteuil

 The Duke of Normandy gave a charter to Breteuil guaranteeing it many freedoms.
 After the Norman conquest of England and later the Norman Conquest of Ireland, the "law of Breteuil" was granted to many towns in those countries.

 Population

 Its inhabitants are calles Brituliens in French.